alihaydarsucu/justice-jumper/README.md

 - ⚖ **Legal-Themed Gameplay**: Jump through stacks of law books and avoid legal pitfalls.
 - 🏛 **Justice-Themed UI**: The score represents "Cases Won," and the game over message is **"Case Dismissed!"**
-- 🕹 **Simple Yet Challenging Controls**: Play with a single tap, click, or spacebar press.
+- 🕹 **Simple Yet Challenging Controls**: Play with a single tap, click, Enter (to resume and restrat) or spacebar press.
 - 🎨 **Retro Pixel-Art Design**: Inspired by classic arcade visuals with a courtroom touch.
 - 🔊 **Sound Effects & Animations**: Featuring gavel hits, page flips, and legal-themed effects.